andre-meneses/sha256/README.md

 # sha256
-A simple c implementation of sha-256 hash function.
+A simple c++ implementation of sha-256 hash function.